UK Edition. Click here for US version.

 If you are having blood tests (such as red blood cell status tests or liver

-function tests) or urine tests (for glucose), let the doctor or nurse know
+function tests) or urine tests (for glucose), let the doctor or nurse know that

-affect the results of these types of tests.
+results of these types of tests.

 Other medicines and Co-Amoxiclav

-Please tell your doctor or pharmacist if you are taking, have recently
+Please tell your doctor or pharmacist if you are taking, have recently taken

-can be bought without a prescription and herbal medicines.
+bought without a prescription and herbal medicines.